plancomps/CBS-beta/CBS-beta/Languages-beta/index.md

 See [Funcons-beta] for the beta-release of an initial collection of funcons.
 Those funcons used in the CBS of a particular language are listed in an index, accessed from the dropdown menu shown when browsing its specification.

+The specification of each funcon has been validated by basic unit tests that exercise all its rules.
+Moreover, funcons that are reused in two or more of the illustrative language specifications have been exercised in different contexts.

+The current level of validation of the illustrative language specifications varies considerably, and the coverage of the test suites has not yet been analysed.
+The colophon on the start page of each language specification includes the size of the current test suite and an indication of its expected coverage.
+Further tests are to be made during the beta-release review period;
+the test suites will subsequently be added to this website.

 IMP
 ---